xdev-software/intellij-plugin-openrewriter/CONTRIBUTING.md

 ./gradlew cleanIdea idea
 ```

-Intellij should refresh and the project is now configured as a gradle project.
-You can find Intellij gradle tasks in "Gradle > Gradle projects > intellij-plugin-openrewriter > Tasks > intellij".
+IntelliJ should refresh and the project is now configured as a gradle project.
+You can find IntelliJ gradle tasks in "Gradle > Gradle projects > intellij-plugin-openrewriter > Tasks > intellij".
 To run the plugin, use the `runIde` task:

 ```bash
 # Run the plugin (starts new idea)